flowershow/cli/README.md

 - Delete it first: `flowershow delete <name>`
 - Rename your file/folder
 - Use `flowershow list` to see all existing sites
+- **Or use `flowershow sync`** to update an existing site incrementally

+### "Site not found" (when using sync)

+The sync command requires the site to already exist.
+If you get this error:

+- Use `flowershow publish` to create the site first
+- Check the site name with `flowershow list`
+- Specify the correct site name with `--name`

 ### Files still processing after timeout